tanghaibao/jcvi/README.rst

-        `uniq`: remove records that are the same `ids`: generate a list of header without the > `format`: trim accession id to the first space or switch id based on 2-column mapping file `random`: randomly take some records
+        `uniq`: remove records that are the same `ids`: generate a list of header without the > `format`: trim accession id to the first space or switch id based on 2-column mapping file `pool`: pool a bunch of fastafiles together and add prefix `random`: randomly take some records
         `diff`: check if two fasta records contain same information `trim`: given a cross_match screened fasta, trim the sequence